hclpandv/devops-bootcamp/day-1.md

 ## Day 1 ##

 * Understand Devops basics.
-* Related with agile approach and how devops fit in.
+* Relation with agile approach and how devops fit in.
 * Automate everything but why?
+*